This week inHusker history

 The week of Nov.
-10-16, looking back in stretches of years divisible by five:
+10-16, looking back in five-year intervals

 1893: Nebraska falls to Missouri, 30-18, in Kansas City.
 After a 12-12 first half, Mizzou gained the upper hand, in part by keying on the Cornhuskers' George Flippin.